1020 Brussels

 21 Enchanting Spots at Royal Greenhouses of Laeken

-The Royal Greenhouses of Laeken (FR: Serres Royales de Laeken, NL: Koninklijke Serres van Laken) is opened for three weeks every year from mid-April to the first week of May.
+The Royal Greenhouses of Laeken (FR: Serres Royales de Laeken, NL: Koninklijke Serres van Laken) are open for three weeks every year from mid-April to the first week of May.
 During spring, the colourful flowers are in full bloom anticipating the visitors to admire their spectacular glory.

-Due to the restricted time frame of three weeks, locals, tour buses and tourists are queueing up at the entrance of the Royal Greenhouses of Laeken in the morning.
+Due to the three-week restricted time frame, locals, tour buses and tourists queue up in the morning at the Royal Greenhouses of Laeken’s entrance.
 The queue was even longer in the afternoon.
 Overall, expect the line to be several hundred metres of visitors.

 People with Reduced Mobility

-People with reduced mobility will have a privilege to visit on *28 April 2022, which is a special day set aside for them with ramps and bridges on the stairs to facilitate their movement.
-Some parts of the route will also be adjusted slightly to make it easier for their tour around the greenhouse complex.
-Wheelchair users will have individual help from the volunteers.
-Hence, on this day, expect a longer queue than usual in some locations.
+People with reduced mobility have the privilege on *6 May 2025 (Tuesday), a special day set aside for them.
+To facilitate their movement, areas will be set up with ramps and bridges on the stairs.
+Some parts of the route will be adjusted slightly to make manoeuvering easier around the greenhouse complex.
+Wheelchair users may get help if there are volunteers around.
+No wheelchair can be rented there.

-How to Go Royal Greenhouses of Laeken by Public Transport?
+How to Go to The Royal Greenhouses of Laeken by Public Transport?

-Every day, there are a lot of people visiting the Royal Greenhouses of Laeken due to the three-week limited timeline.
-Drivers might have a problem finding a parking lot if they do not go there early morning based on experience.
+Numerous people visit the Royal Greenhouses of Laeken daily due to the 3 weeks limited duration.
+Drivers may have a problem finding a parking lot if they do not go there early in the morning based on my experience.
 The best is to ditch the vehicle and take public transport.

-- If you take a train, alight at Gare de Bruxelles-Nord.
+- If you take a train, alight at Brussel-Noord station.

 - Alight at Serres Royales / Koninklijke Serres bus stop.